jmcerrejon/misapuntesde/src/2014/06/pikiss-dont-type-a-command-in-the-shell-any-more-part-ii.md

 ---
 id: 411
 title: PiKISS.
 Don't type a command in the Shell any more (Part II)
+description: PiKISS.
+Don't type a command in the Shell any more (Part II)
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-06-02 06:42:41